 Jordan and Harry Phillips concerning the Dunkirk evacuation.

 Before the last trip Cdr.
 Allinson ordered the stores to be opened,

 nutty (chocolate), cigarettes etc. were available on a help yourself

-basis, as the opposition got worse on each trip he didn’t expect to
+basis; as the opposition got worse on each trip they didn’t expect to

 Lofty Childs - Mr.

 Smillie (C. Eng,) was standing on the ladder leading from the engine